 - Avoiding dairy until you are well again

 - Replacing lost fluid, either orally or intravenously

 - Restoring electrolyte balance

-For more information about the GI conditions we treat, including treatment & diagnosis of diarrhea, or to schedule a consultation with the GI doctor, Dr. Shawn Khodadidan, please contact our NYC office.
+For more information about the GI conditions we treat, including treatment & diagnosis of diarrhea, or to schedule a consultation with one of our GI doctors, please contact our NYC office.